Over 50 Years Young

 “They had a successful marketing program, so we got a copy of their bylaws and improved on them,” Delfino said.

-Armed with this information, they returned to Camino, gathered the local ranchers together and formed the growers association called Apple Hill.
+Armed with this information, they returned to Camino, gathered the local farmers together and formed the growers association called Apple Hill.

 “We faced competition from Washington State apples,” Bethell said, “but the growers in Camino had to do something.”